osama95bahaa/Time-Series-Forecasting/README.md

 # Time-Series-Forecasting
-using Multi-Layer Perceptron algorithm in order to forecast future natural gas prices
+- Using Multi-Layer Perceptron algorithm in order to forecast future natural gas prices
+- 'timesereis_8_2.csv' file must be in the same directory of the code